 10-77% of individuals with ASD have at least one medical condition (Muskens et al. 2017; Betancur 2011) and 63-78% have at least one co-occurring psychiatric condition (Simonoff et al. 2008; Strang et al. 2012): bipolar disorder, psychosis, ADHD, anxiety, personality disorders, intellectual disability, Tourette Syndrome, mood disorders, anorexia nervosa, depression, early-onset dementia and others.

-It brings us to the first metaphor -
+It brings us to the metaphor created by Donna Williams ---

 Donna Williams (2006) compares autism (or rather, ‘a cluster of conditions’) with ‘Fruit Salad’ which might appear to be one thing but it’s made up of many different things put together.
 Then, if we know what makes up the fruit salad and which ingredients are causing us advantages and disadvantages, we have a better idea which piece is an issue rather than blaming the entire fruit salad.
 When we know what something is actually made up of, then it’s like being given an instruction manual, we know how best to work with each of the different parts.